What is a term deposit?

 Term Deposit Fees and Penalties

-You can request to make an early withdrawal of your term deposit before the maturity date by notifying the bank holding your term deposit.
+You can request to make an early withdrawal of your term deposit before the maturity date by notifying the provider.
 You may have to wait up to one month from notifying the bank to have the funds released, though this may be waived by the bank under certain financial hardship circumstances.

 However, cancelling - i.e. breaking - your term deposit will likely incur significant fees and penalties.
-Before applying for a term deposit, it’s important to research what the cost will be to you if you cancel your term deposit early.
+Before applying, it’s important to research what the cost will be to you if you cancel early.

 - Investment penalties - Check that the bank doesn’t take a percentage of the original cash investment for any early cancellations.
 While sacrificing interest is one thing, losing original cash is another and unacceptable.